mearlboro/mearlboro.github.io/_posts/2020-12-30-synch-part-3-real-time-sync.md

 For a faster quickstart, we clone the card from the previous prototype.

-For this we use the `dd` tool, which takes everything on a given drive and saves it to `iso`. `dd` can be quite annoying as it doesn't show progress by default.
-A lot of hacks are available to improve this, but my favourite is using a tool called `pv`, which displays the progress.
+On Linux, the `dd` command-line tool can clone any drive to an `iso` file.
+Combining `dd` with a tool called `pv` will display a progress bar as well.
+Using `dd` requires knowing disk and partition names.

-With the SD card of the RPi plugged into my laptop, to find out the name of the drive with the Pi, I use `fdisk -l`, which lists all the disks mounted into the system.
+With the SD card of the RPi plugged in, the commnd `sudo fdisk -l` lists all the disks mounted into the system.
 The disk of a RPI is normally called `mmcblk0` and the `fdisk` output should look something like this:

 ```console
 Disk /dev/mmcblk0: 14.5 GiB, 15552479232 bytes, 30375936 sectors